enzy-cybersec/Final-Year-Project/README.md

 <img width="445" height="363" alt="ADattacker-edit" src="https://github.com/user-attachments/assets/5e23b1e7-abb3-4ddb-b63d-9d5d0453cf2c" />
 This network is for the Normal Enterprise traffic capturing and all the AD VMs are in the same vlan while the attacker can only access the SVR1 and the switch is using SPAN to copy all packets and send them to the NIDS (RPi5).
 **The normal network traffic and one of the attack traffics are used for model training while another attack traffic is used for testing the models.**

+**Please note that setting up these networks requires knowlege of networking specially DNS**
 # Map of the Scripts

 ```